mmbman/Katagiri/glossary.md

 ## Bodhisattva

 (Sanskrit) "Enlightenment Being" or "Enlightening Being".
-Can refer to historical or mythical beings, or can also be used to denote any being who is following the [Buddha Way](glossary#buddha-way).
+Can refer to historical or mythical beings, or can also denote any being who is following the [Buddha Way](glossary#buddha-way).

 ## Buddha